zenitysec/sphinx-rego/README.md

 sphinx-rego
 ===============

-A sphinx extension that automatically documents Open Policy Agent Rego policies.
+A sphinx extension that automatically documents Open Policy Agent Rego policies using the _rego_metadoc_ property.

 # Installation: